 Getting great wedding photos doesn’t begin on the wedding day.
 It actually begins right when we first connect.
 You see, photography is relational.

-You and I, well, we don’t want to be strangers by the time your wedding day rolls around.
-And I do everything I can to check in with you, meet you in person, talk on the phone and create situations in which our relationship can flourish.
+We do everything we can to check in with you, meet you in person, talk on the phone and create situations in which our relationship can flourish.

 Your wedding photos are 100% about you, make no mistake.
 When you look back on the photos in the years to come, you won’t remember me or what I said.